-Dr. Medina-Walpole also collaborated with the John A. Hartford Foundation to create a national resource guide for Geriatric Centers of Excellence on Recruitment to Advanced Fellowship Training and Faculty Positions in Academic Geriatrics.
+Dr. Medina-Walpole collaborated with the John A. Hartford Foundation to create a national resource guide for Geriatric Centers of Excellence on Recruitment to Advanced Fellowship Training and Faculty Positions in Academic Geriatrics.
 She was a Lawrence A. Kohn Senior Teaching Fellow and a Dean's Teaching Fellow and is now co-directing the Dean's Teaching Fellowship at URMC.
-She directs the Aging Theme at the University of Rochester School of Medicine as well as a course for first year students, Skills in Complete Patient Evaluation.
-Dr. Medina-Walpole was the principal investigator on the Chief Resident Immersion Training Grant and is co-principal investigator on a recently funded Donald W. Reynolds Foundation grant to train hospitalists and subspecialists in geriatrics.
-Dr. Medina-Walpole is also active on the national front in the American Geriatrics Society as the Co-Chair of a Junior Faculty Task Force, Program Committee member, past Chair of the Teacher's Section and Chair of the 2008 Annual Scientific Meeting.
-Her current career interests include geriatric education, faculty development and the academic career development of clinician educators in geriatric medicine.
+She directed the Aging Theme at the University of Rochester School of Medicine from 1999 – 2014 and directed a course for first year students, Skills in Complete Patient Evaluation from 2010-15.
+Dr. Medina-Walpole was the principal investigator on the Chief Resident Immersion Training Grant and co-principal investigator on Donald W. Reynolds Foundation grant to train hospitalists and subspecialists in geriatrics.
+She currently serves as Director of Education for the Geriatric Workforce Enhancement Program grant.
+She was a participant in the new URMC Senior Leadership and Education Development Program.